simupy/simupy/README.rst

 .. _API Documentation: https://simupy.readthedocs.io/en/latest/api/api.html

-SimuPy is a framework for simulating interconnected dynamical system models and provides an open source, python-based tool that can be used in the model-based design and simulation workflow.
-Dynamical system models can be specified as an object with certain parameters and functions as described in the
+SimuPy is a framework for simulating interconnected dynamical system models and provides an open source, python-based tool that can be used in model- and system- based design and simulation workflows.
+Dynamical system models can be specified as an object with the correct interface as described in the
 |API documentation|.
 Models can also be constructed using symbolic
 expressions, as in